OffcierCia/non-typical-OSINT-guide/README.md

 - [Here we discuss how one can investigate crypto hacks and security incidents, and collect all the possible tools and manuals!](https://github.com/OffcierCia/On-Chain-Investigations-Tools-List)

 Always think twice before acting, follow the law, and follow the OpSec rules.
 If you want to help or conduct social investigations but lack experience, please reach out to more experienced people so that you do not harm the victims or those attempting to save them.
-In my articles, on the other hand, I reveal a different application of OSINT, inspired by due diligence and civil financial intelligence, with a focus on civilian applications.
+In my articles, on the other hand, I reveal a different application of OSINT, inspired by due diligence and civil financial intelligence, with a focus on **civilian** applications.
 That is my vision, which I hope you will embrace...

 - [Intelligence Studies: Types of Intelligence Collection](https://usnwc.libguides.com/c.php?g=494120&p=3381426)
 - [Understanding the Different Types of Intelligence Collection Disciplines](https://www.maltego.com/blog/understanding-the-different-types-of-intelligence-collection-disciplines/)

 **May the Force be with you!**

-#
+# Introduction: Civil OSINT

 To begin with, I want to say that I will consider OSINT as a set of skills or a mindset, because it can be directly related to doxing, military GEO-INT performed by a security company employee or just media OSINT performed by a VC fund employee in order to find new projects for investment, taking the theory of handshakes as a basis...